ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Fiona: You're really gonna do this?
 Hunt them down?
 > Michael: Worth a try.

 > "We recruited you because you're a good liar.
 Guess we can't complain too much when you lie to us.
 Hmm?
 But know this.
 One way or another...
 I expect results.
-Understand?" - Tricia Helfer
+Understand?" - Tricia Helfer as Carla Baxter

 > [Michael Narrating] When you've spent enough time as an operative, recovering from a brush with death isn't about an appointment with the psychiatrist or a week in Hawai.
 >